 - Working with data sources via API and short-term caching, avoiding creating additional copies of data.

-Besides all this, I love how Softr also offers security audits for users on the Enterprise plan.
+Besides all this, Softr also offers security audits for users on the Enterprise plan.
 This allows businesses to offload crucial cybersecurity tasks while ensuring that their applications are configured correctly and securely.

 Pricing

-Softr offers a range of pricing plans tailored to different needs.
+Softr offers a range of pricing plans tailored to different organizational needs:

 Netsuite